-AUTHOR’S NOTE: This story, along with nine other reflections of Christmas and the New Year are now available in a new book, A Journey to Bethlehem: Inspiring thoughts for Christmas and Hope for the New Year.
+AUTHOR’S NOTE: This story, along with nine other short reflections of Christmas and the New Year are now available in a small book, A Journey to Bethlehem: Inspiring thoughts for Christmas and Hope for the New Year.
 Available in Kindle or paperback editions.
-This book truly is one that you will return to year after year, and is a wonderful gift idea for Christmas.
+This little book truly is one that you will return to year after year, and is a wonderful gift idea for Christmas.
 Check it out!

-Also, click here for a list of publications and websites that have referenced or republished ‘Drop the Blanket’.
+Also, click here for a non-exhaustive list of publications and websites that have referenced or republished ‘Drop the Blanket’.

 This time last year, “A Charlie Brown Christmas” aired on national prime time television for the 50th time.
 In a world where the latest greatest technology is outdated in a matter of months, and social media trends come and go in a matter of days, 50 years of anything becomes quite meaningful.